 What is a Montana Contract Bond?

-The State of Montana requires individuals or business entities to furnish this type of bond in order to ensure faithful completion of a contract in a manner that is approved by the obligee or the owner of the construction project.
-It is also needed in order to protect the obligee or compensate the obligee if needed.
+The State of Montana requires individuals or business entities to furnish this type of bond to ensure faithful completion of a contract in a manner that is approved by the obligee or the owner of the construction project.
+It is also needed to protect the obligee or compensate the obligee if needed.

-A type of surety bond wherein the surety guarantees the obligee or the construction project owner that the principal will execute the contract awarded to him.
+A type of surety bond where the surety guarantees the obligee or the construction project owner that the principal will execute the contract awarded to him/her.

 In the case of non-compliance or if the principal abandons the project, the surety guarantees the construction project owner that he or she will be paid for the difference between the principal’s bid and the lowest amount the contract may be awarded.